KreAch3R/aa-proxy-oap/README.md

 The prebuilt kernel is based on `5.10.110` for Raspberry Pi 4B `bcm2711`, `armhf` 32bit **only**.

+#### CAUTION: THIS WILL REPLACE YOUR KERNEL, YOUR BLUETOOTH AND YOUR WI-FI/INTERNET CONFIGURATION.
+BACKUP YOUR SDCARD.
+PROCEED AT YOUR OWN RISK.

 Download the repository:
 ```
 git clone https://github.com/KreAch3R/aa-proxy-oap
 ```
 And install all necessary files.

-### CAUTION: THIS WILL REPLACE YOUR KERNEL, YOUR BLUETOOTH AND YOUR WI-FI/INTERNET CONFIGURATION.
-BACKUP YOUR SDCARD.

 ```
 cd aa-proxy-oap/aa-proxy-oap